eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 **All our login templates follow the same component naming structure.** This means you can use this one guide for ALL of our login templates!

-Also make note that you can click on an image to open it in a new tab, so you can get a good look at it.

 # To Begin